veniamin-ilmer/busicom/README.md

 The emulated chips are completely unaware that they are run in this "run - sleep - run - sleep" mode.

 With a refresh rate of 60 hz, that is 16 millseconds of sleep.
 The user is completely unaware of the chips in this "run - sleep - run - sleep" mode.

+Since peripherals need to interact with the GUI and with the chips, I have broken up the peripheral cycles into two methods: `run_cycle` and `run_sleep_cycle`.

+`run_cycle` methods run every cycle (Thousands per sleep). `run_sleep_cycle` methods run every refresh cycle.
+The slow gui stuff goes there.